 - The existing Municipal Building and Northern Wairoa War Memorial Hall annex would be demolished (\$0.4 million).
-The Municipal Building and Northern Wairoa War Memorial Hall would be reclad and reinstated as separate buildings (\$1.1 million). - A trust would be established to oversee the building of a new library/civic complex. - Council offices would be demolished and land retained for future use (\$0.5 million).
+The Municipal Building and Northern Wairoa War Memorial Hall would be reclad and reinstated as separate buildings (\$1.1 million).
+The reclad cost would be funded through depreciation. - A trust would be established to oversee the building of a new library/civic complex. - Council offices would be demolished and land retained for future use (\$0.5 million).